 Education: One of the key goals of the UTC is to offer town officials in-depth information about issues ranging from economic development to managing municipal programs.
 The speakers and topics the committee offers are always timely and help members to cope better with the challenges they face.
 Many of the UTC's programs are of value to all town officials (and all towns are invited to participate) but they carry a special urgency for urban towns due to the budgetary, political and land use pressures they face.

 Research: The UTC has carried out surveys and other research to help suggest ways to strengthen urban town administration and to highlight the contribution town governments continue to make to efficient, high quality municipal services.
-The committee shares this information with legislators and others who may lack first-hand familiarity with the special qualities that urban towns bring to the local government scene in
+The committee shares this information with legislators and others who may lack first-hand familiarity with the special qualities that urban towns bring to the local government scene in Wisconsin.

 Membership in the UTC is voluntary.
 More information is available by contacting the WTA.